Exile (American band): 1984–1985: Switch to country with Exile and Kentucky Hearts

 The band's lineup after switching to country in the early 1980s, and again since 2008, has consisted of (from left to right) Sonny LeMaire, Les Taylor, Marlon Hargis, Steve Goetzman, and J.P.
 Pennington.

 Through Morey, the band arranged a meeting with Nashville-based producer and publisher Buddy Killen, who invited them to play a number of shows at a Nashville-based club called the Stockyard in order to aid in the band's transition to country.
 These shows were attended by representatives of major Nashville labels including those of Epic Records, who signed the band in 1983.
 At this point, the band consisted of Pennington, LeMaire, Taylor, Hargis, and Goetzman.
 Their first Epic album, Exile, came out that same year.
 Killen produced the album and Hargis served as sound engineer.
-Hargis noted that Killen was willing to let the band play all of their own instruments, as opposed to most country bands at the time, who relied on session musicians for their albums.
+Hargis said Killen was willing to let the band play all of their own instruments, as opposed to most country bands at the time, who relied on session musicians for their albums.
 The album featured Taylor and Pennington alternating as lead vocalists and songwriters, with Ricky Skaggs being the only outside musician on the entire project.
 Although Gray had left by this point, he was a co-writer on two tracks.
 While their first country release "High Cost of Leaving" reached the Top 30 on the Billboard country chart, its follow-ups "Woke Up in Love" and "I Don't Want to Be a Memory" both went to number one between late 1983 and early 1984.
 Exile also reached number ten on the Top Country Albums chart upon release.
 The success of this album led to Pennington and LeMaire putting increased focus on their collaborative songwriting, while also restarting the band's touring schedule.
 Exile was nominated in 1983 for Top Vocal Group by the Academy of Country Music (ACM), a nomination they would receive again in 1984, 1985, and 1987.
 They would also be nominated by the Country Music Association (CMA) for Vocal Group of the Year in every year from 1984 to 1987, as well as Instrumental Group of the Year in 1984 and 1985.